forevercynical/forevercynical/README.md

 I'm a **self-taught developer** who enjoys learning and trying new things in my free time.
 I'm particularly fond of **Python** for small tasks and have grown to love **JavaScript** for its versatility.

-## Highlighted Projects

-- [**Pymino**](https://github.com/forevercynical/pymino): A Python wrapper for the Amino Apps API, Pymino simplifies the creation of bots for Amino Apps with its modern and user-friendly library.
-It's a fully reverse-engineered client, developed primarily for educational purposes.
-While it enables extensive interaction within the Amino Apps, please be aware that using this client might conflict with Amino Apps' Terms of Service.
-Usage should be responsible and at your own risk.

 ## Skills, Languages, and Tools

 ### Languages